Hexamethylene triperoxide diamine: Preparation and structure

 First synthesised in 1885 by the German chemist Ludwig Legler, HMTD may be prepared by the reaction of an aqueous solution of hydrogen peroxide and hexamine in the presence of an acid catalyst, such as citric acid, acetic acid or dilute sulfuric acid.
 The hydrogen peroxide needs to be at least 12% w/w concentration, as lower concentrations lead to poor yields.
 Citric acid is overall superior to other acids, providing a yield of up to about 50%.

 The molecule adopts a cage-like structure with the nitrogen atoms having an unusual trigonal planar geometry.

 Properties as an explosive

-Like other organic peroxides, such as acetone peroxide (TATP), HMTD is unstable and detonates upon shock, friction, static electricity discharges, concentrated sulfuric acid, strong UV radiation and heat.
-Cases of detonation caused by the simple act of screwing a lid on a jar containing HMTD have been reported.
+Like other organic peroxides, such as acetone peroxide (TATP), HMTD is unstable and detonated by shock, friction, static electricity discharges, concentrated sulfuric acid, strong UV radiation and heat.
 Common static electricity discharges have been reported to cause detonation.
-It is, however, less unstable than many other peroxides under normal conditions; exposure to ultraviolet light increases its sensitivity.
-It also reacts with most common metals, which can lead to detonation.
-HMTD is chemically very stable when pure (free of acids, bases, and metal ions) and does not quickly sublime like its acetone counterparts.
+It attacks aluminum, tin, zinc, brass, copper, lead and iron.

+HMTD is very unstable in storage, with decomposition rate increasing with temperature.
+Samples lost 79% of their weight in 300 days at 50 C, in 150 days at 70 C, and in only 5-20 days at 90 C. It is unstable even when stored under water.

 HMTD is a more powerful initiating explosive than mercury fulminate, but its poor thermal and chemical stability prevents its use in detonators.
-Nevertheless, HMTD is one of the three most widely used primary explosives in improvised, amateur made blasting caps.
-The other being TATP and silver acetylide.
+Nevertheless, HMTD is one of the three most widely used primary explosives in improvised, amateur made blasting caps, the others being TATP and silver acetylide.